MIMIC-D: Multi-modal Imitation for MultI-agent Coordination with Decentralized Diffusion Policies: Introduction

-To address this, we propose \textbf{MIMIC-D}: \textbf{M}ulti-modal \textbf{I}mitation for \textbf{M}ult\textbf{I}-agent \textbf{C}oordination with \textbf{D}ecentralized Diffusion Policies (see Fig.~\ref{fig:architecture}), a CTDE framework for multi-modal multi-agent diffusion-based planning.
-Our approach ensures that agents are able to coordinate implicitly, removing the need for explicit communication.
-During training time, each agent's policy has full knowledge of all the other agents, allowing it to build up an understanding of how agents should respond to one another.
-Then, during execution, each individual agent only needs its own policy and its local observations to plan a path.
-Through extensive investigations in navigation and bimanual manipulation tasks, like in Fig~\ref{fig:fig1}, we find that MIMIC-D achieves significantly lower collision rates and higher task completion rates, indicating better coordination among agents.
-Additionally, we better capture the distribution of multi-modal expert trajectories than baseline methods.
-In summary, our contributions in this work are as follows: \begin{enumerate} \item A CTDE framework for multi-agent coordination using only local observations that effectively captures multi-modality in the expert data. \item An evaluation of task success compared to other approaches in two and three-agent 2D navigation and simulated bimanual manipulation tasks. \item A demonstration of execution on a hardware bimanual manipulation setup. \end{enumerate}
+To address this, we propose \textbf{MIMIC-D}: \textbf{M}ulti-modal \textbf{I}mitation for \textbf{M}ult\textbf{I}-agent \textbf{C}oordination with \textbf{D}ecentralized Diffusion Policies (see Fig.~\ref{fig:architecture}), a \maulik{joint} training with decentralized execution framework for multi-modal multi-agent diffusion-based planning.
+Our approach ensures that agents can implicitly coordinate without explicit communication.
+We propose training all the agents' policies \maulik{jointly} so that \maulik{they can} build up an understanding of how to respond to one another.
+Then, during execution, each agent only needs its own policy and its local observations to plan out its actions.
+Through extensive investigations in navigation and bimanual manipulation tasks, like in Fig~\ref{fig:fig1}, we find that MIMIC-D achieves significantly lower collision rates and higher task completion rates due to its ability to foster coordination among agents.
+Additionally, we can better capture the distribution of multi-modal expert trajectories than baseline methods.
+In summary, our contributions are as follows: \begin{enumerate} \item A \maulik{joint training with decentralized execution} framework for multi-agent coordination using only local observations that effectively captures multi-modality in the expert data. \item On two and three-agent 2D navigation and simulated bimanual manipulation tasks, compared to other approaches, we achieve fewer collisions and better replication of the expert demonstration distribution. \item On a hardware bimanual manipulation task that requires coordination to move a basket, MIMIC-D achieves 95\% success in 20 trials. \end{enumerate}